OUR MEMBERS

 A synoptic edition of the English version of John Arderon’s De judiciis urinarum containing the commentary on Giles of Corbeil’s Carmen de urinis as preserved in Glasgow University Library, MS Hunter 328, from the early 15th century, and Manchester University Library, MS Rylands Eng.
 1310, from the 16th century.
 A semi-diplomatic transcription, accompanied by a glossary, notes and introduction, the latter containing the textual transmission of the text, a codicological/palaeographic description together with the analysis of the scribal language.

-‘lofgeornost and the challenges of translating Beowulf'
+‘Lofgeornost and the challenges of translating Beowulf'

 Jorge Luis Bueno-Alonso